benblack769/benblack769.github.io/neural_posts/getting-started-cheatsheet.md

 ### More?

-Please feel free to comment if you think there are other resources or ideas I should put on here!
+Please feel free to comment if you think there are other resources or ideas I should put on here.